hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

   * rarity (integer >= 0): what is the rarity of the new type?
   * team (integer >= 0): what is the team of the new type?
   * name: what is the name of the type?
 Names must consist of letters, numbers, and whitespaces only, with a maximum length of 100 characters.

+**Important Note:** although this action will allow you to set any positive integer for the above parameters, by convention you MUST start at 0 for the first category, rarity, and team, or you may get unexpected behavior when packs are opened.
+Subsequent categories, rarities, and teams should be incremented by 1.
+Thus if you have 5 rarities (say Common, Uncommon, Rare, Epic, and Legendary), you should represent them here as 0 (Common), 1 (Uncommon), 2 (Rare), 3 (Epic), and 4 (Legendary).
+This is so that random NFT generation via percent partition arrays works properly (see "percent chances" sub-section of the [registerPack](#registerpack) action).

+Also, it's best to ensure that you define at least one NFT instance type for EVERY POSSIBLE combination of category, team, and rarity.
+This allows you to safely set numRolls = 1 when calling the [registerPack](#registerpack) action).

 * example:
 ```